First major Bigfoot story was written by President Teddy Roosevelt

-One of the trappers was allegedly killed by the beast, and his surviving partner named Bauman, had become an old man when he shard his frightening story with the future president.
+One of the trappers was allegedly killed by the beast, and his surviving partner named Bauman, had become an old man when he shared his frightening story with the future president.
 The German born Bauman spent most of his life in the early frontier west and his story so impressed Roosevelt, a man not easily taken by tall tales, that he included it in his book, "The Wilderness Hunter", and thus perpetuating the legendary encounter for another hundred years.

 In this eloquent excerpt, Roosevelt retells Bauman's story:

 "Frontiersmen are not, as a rule, apt to be very superstitious.
 They lead lives too hard and practical, and have too little imagination in things spiritual and supernatural.
 I have heard but few ghost stories while living on the frontier, and those few were of a perfectly commonplace and conventional type.
 But I once listened to a goblin-story, which rather impressed me.